 If you are a licensed teacher then you might make $NT60-70,000 working a good 40 hours a week in a public school.

-$NT600 an hour is a standard pay in Taiwan.
+$NT600 an hour is the standard pay in Taiwan.
 I started on that in my first school and then had a few part time jobs making $NT650-$750 (but only for a few hours).
 That was in my first year.